ncatlab/nlab-content/pages/7/0/1/0/107/content.md

 ##Remarks

-One expects several alternative such [[semi-strict]]ification statements.
+One expects several alternative such [[semi-strict infinity-category|semi-strictification]] statements.
 Eugenia Cheng and Nick Gurski write the following at the end of their paper:

 +--{style="font-size: 90%; margin-left:2em;}
 Finally we consider the question of eliminating the distinguished invertible